Best Practices and Troubleshooting Tips for Unito's Google Sheets Integration

 You can try referring to Google's support documentation to streamline your formula usage and give your Sheet a better chance of working with Unito.

-You can make this much simpler by using Google Sheet's Data validation feature.
+You can make this process simpler by using Google Sheet's Data validation feature.
 To do this, right-click on a cell in the first row of your sheet and click on Data validation.

 In the data validation menu, make sure Criteria is set to List of items.
 Then, you can enter the different options for your custom field, separated by a comma.